The six-phase loop

 To make the loop concrete, here is one feature flowing through all six phases.
 The feature is small: add a priority field to the Wire record in a regulated banking service.
 Priority is one of low / normal / high / urgent, defaults to normal, and the urgent flag triggers a separate compliance-review queue.

 Research.
 I asked the agent to read the codebase and produce a research note.
 The note named four files I would not have found in an hour of grepping: the Wire record itself, the migration directory, the compliance-review-queue service, and the audit-log emitter.
 It also raised an open question: whether priority should be enum or free-text, given that the regulator's spec uses free-text in some documents and enum in others.
 I picked enum.
+That choice was not a detail - it defined the target the later phases would be checked against.

 Plan.
 The agent produced a six-task plan, in order: add the database column with a default; update the Wire record class; update the wire-builder service; update the API contract; update the compliance-routing logic to read the new field; update the audit-log emitter.
 Each task was constrained to one file or one pair of files.
 I caught one issue in review: task five depended on task four's API contract change, but the order was right and the agent had flagged the dependency in the task description.
 Approved.